John McIntire: Career

 In the mid-1950s, McIntire moved into television, appearing in anthology series, sitcoms and dramas.
 He guest-starred as Judson in the episode "Chinese Invasion" of NBC's one-season western series, Cimarron City, with George Montgomery and John Smith.

-McIntire procured a regular role on ABC's Naked City, before his character was killed off.
+McIntire procured a regular role on ABC's Naked City, before his character was killed off (in the episode; 'The Bumper' done at his own suggestion as he found the New York based filming was not to his liking with him living on the west coast then and asked to be released from the show).
 McIntire was cast from January to May 1961 in the supporting role of Pa Canfield in the NBC American Civil War drama The Americans..